Using proxies as Slice types

 Learn how to a create custom type to represent your proxy in Slice.

-A proxy is a Slice language-mapping construct that allows you to call operations on a remote service using IceRPC.
-A proxy is not a construct or type in the Slice language itself.
+A proxy is a construct that allows you to call operations on a remote service using IceRPC.
+While proxies can be used to call operations defined in Slice, they are not a construct or type in the Slice language itself.

 In each programming language, a proxy encapsulates an invocation pipeline and a service address.